DeBaker1974/ospf-otel-lab/readme.md

 Use case implemented:
 - Simulate SNMP Traps for CSR23 (eth1 down/up).
 Recover the trap in elastic.
 - Simulate CSR23 down/up.
 Visualize the status in the "CSR23 - Interface Status" dashboard
+- There are two Linux host for you to connect.
+They can be used to simulate additional workloads

 ![Lab Topology](Images/lab-topology.jpg)